India Foundation for the Arts in collaboration with the Assam State Museum, Guwahati offered Two Museum Fellowships

 CSE has been a strong advocate of what we call 'good food' - food that is good for nature (rich in biodiversity), nutrition (not junk food and without poisons) and livelihoods (where local people derive benefits).
 A few years ago, they published the book, First Food, celebrating the diversity of such food and recipes from across the country.

-CSE is organising an Organic Farmers’ Market on January 30 at the India Habitat Centre, New Delhi, to bring together farmers who will showcase and sell their produce - healthy, nutritious and pesticide-free vegetables, fruits, millets, staples, oils, milk products and more - and will also offer an opportunity to sample healthy dishes.
+CSE organised an Organic Farmers’ Market on January 30 at the India Habitat Centre, New Delhi, to bring together farmers to showcase and sell their produce - healthy, nutritious and pesticide-free vegetables, fruits, millets, staples, oils, milk products and more and samples of healthy dishes.

 On the Margosa Lawn of the India Habitat Centre, Lodhi Roadanytime between 10am to 3pm.